Jinendra-Gambhir/DoorDash-Analytics/README.md

 # Usage
-## Exploding Cuisines and Counting by City
+## Exploring Cuisines and Counting by City
 - This snippet explodes the 'cuisines' column to count the occurrences of each cuisine type in different cities, helping to identify popular tastes in each area.

 ```PySpark